 Do you take a grade on Google Classroom Assignments?

 That’s completely up to you!
 I didn’t take grades on the work my students completed, but I did “grade” their work.
 You are about to see exactly how I do that!
 Basically, I wanted the students to know that they weren’t just enjoying computer time, but that their work was valued and highly important.
 I used this time to see how students were mastering math standards and concepts independently while I was working with guided math groups.
 It was a great way for students to practice on their keyboards and learn shortcuts on their own, because our state mandated assessment was online this year.
 Here’s another post on how I decided to Go Google.

 Here ya go!
 Take a look!
 This is an activity using my Equivalent Fractions Google product.
 You can see more about it here!

 Does your district not have access to Google Classroom?

 No problem!
 Checkout this post on how you can use Google without having Google Classroom.
 You can do all the same cool tricks and use the same tools, but it won’t be as easy for the files to be organized like Google Classroom, but you can totally do it!

 Don’t have time to create Google Classroom lessons?

 Let me do it for you!
 Here are the Google lessons that I currently have available.
 Don’t see a lesson that you need?
 Just comment below!
 I’m always adding to the resources that I have available for my fellow teacher community.

 Need a guide to help use Google Classroom?

 I’ve got your back!
-Click Here to download a FREE Google Classroom guide for using Google Slide activities in your classroom.
+Enter your information below for a FREE Google Classroom guide for using Google Slide activities in your classroom.